tecartlab/app_NatNetThree2OSC/source/packages/CommandLineParser.2.8.0/README.md

 - Compatible with __.NET Framework 4.0+__, __Mono 2.1+ Profile__, __.NET Standard__ and __.NET Core__
 - Doesn't depend on other packages (No dependencies beyond standard base libraries)
-- One line parsing using default singleton: `CommandLine.Parser.Default.ParseArguments(...)`.
+- One line parsing using default singleton: `CommandLine.Parser.Default.ParseArguments(...)` and three overload methods.
 - Automatic or one line help screen generator: `HelpText.AutoBuild(...)`.
 - Supports `--help`, `--version`, `version` and `help [verb]` by default with customization.
 - Map to sequences (via `IEnumerable<T>` and similar) and scalar types, including Enums and `Nullable<T>`.
-- You can also map to every type with a constructor that accepts a string (like `System.Uri`).
+- You can also map to every type with a constructor that accepts a string (like `System.Uri`) for reference and value types.
+- Verbs can be array of types collected from Plugins or IoC container.
 - Define [verb commands](https://github.com/commandlineparser/commandline/wiki/Verbs) similar to `git commit -a`.
+- Support default verb.
+- Support Mutable and Immutable types.
 - Support HelpText localization.
 - Support ordering of options in HelpText.
 - Support [Mutually Exclusive Options](https://github.com/commandlineparser/commandline/wiki/Mutually-Exclusive-Options) and Options groups.